 BOARD-CERTIFIED VETERINARY REFERRALS

-These services, provided by veterinary specialists, are accessible by referral through one of our veterinarians after determining your pet may further benefit from their focused skills.
+These services, provided by veterinary specialists, are accessible by referral through your routine veterinary care provider after determining your pet may further benefit from their focused skills.
 Specialists are recognized through a formal training and certification program.
 Find out more information here: http://vetspecialists.com/

 The consultation and / or procedure may be conducted either on our premises or at another veterinary facility.